 - as a single agent following multi-modality anthracycline based therapy.

 Metastatic Breast Cancer

-Herceptin (trastuzumab) is indicated
+Herceptin is indicated:

 - In combination with paclitaxel for first-line treatment of HER2-overexpressing metastatic breast cancer